Traveling on Horseback: Length, Distance, and Time Limits

 How Far and How Long Can a Horse Occasionally Ride in a Day?

 Untrained, a horse can be pushed to cover a maximum of 50 miles a day, assuming the horse is in good health and age.
 But, this is not a regular distance and should only be attempted occasionally.
 This would require stamina on both the horse and the rider’s part.
 It would also require regular stops for qualitative rest and watering.
-This distance could take between 10-12 hours to complete and would not be viable to attempt on a regular basis.
+This distance could take 10-12 hours to complete and would not be viable to attempt regularly.

-Trained horses, such as those competing in the Tevis Cup, can easily travel 100 miles in 24 hours.
+Trained horses like those competing in the Tevis Cup can easily travel 100 miles in 24 hours.
 The winners of the Cup usually finish before or around the 12-hour mark.
 This is, however, only done with regular compulsory stops and vet checks.

 Which Breed of Horse has the Greatest Stamina?